tudocomp/tudocomp/docs/Documentation.md

 ### License

->TODO
+The framework is published under the GPLv3.

 # Coding Guideline

-This chapter describes how the code is structured on a file level and what steps are necessary to extend the framework by additional compressor.
-It also presents some techniques and standards that have been picked for a performance-neutral modularization of compressors.
+This chapter describes how the code is structured on a file level and what steps are necessary to extend the framework by an additional compressor.
+It also presents some techniques and standards that have been picked for a performance-neutral modularization of the compressors.

-For detailled information on types and functions, please refer to the [Doxygen documentation](about:blank).
+For detailed information on types and functions, please refer to the [Doxygen documentation](about:blank).

 ## The Compressor interface

 The [`Compressor`](about:blank) class is the foundation for the compression and decompression cycle of the framework.
-It acts as a purely virtual interface for actual compressors to inherit from.
+It acts as a purely virtual interface for actual compressors (that inherit from it).

 It defines the two central methods for the compression cycle: `compress` and `decompress`.
-These are responsible for transforming any input to an output so that the following (pseudocode) statement is true for any input:
+These are responsible for transforming an input to an output so that the following (pseudo code) statement is true for every input:

     decompress(compress(input)) == input

 In other words, the transformation must be losslessly reversible by the same compressor class.

+The compressor is not responsible for generating information that it was used for creating its output.
-When compressing, the framework will ensure that additional information will be stored in the output so that at a later point, it can detect what compressor needs to be used to decompress it.
-This is not the compressor's responsibility.
+By default, the utility stores some additional information (a magic number) in the output such that it can detect the used compressor family.
+Thus, it can decompress an already compressed file without the help of the user (who could specify the used algorithm).

 ## The Registry

-The [Registry](about:blank) keeps information about available compressor implementations and thus builds the link between the library and the driver.
+The [Registry](about:blank) keeps information about the available compressor implementations; it is the link between the library and the driver.

-Registered compressors will be made available to the user in the utility (including the listing in the help output).
-The registry is also used to identify what compressor to use to decompress an encoded input.
+The registered compressors will be made available to the user by the utility.
+The registry can also identify the compressor that was used to compress a given file (we can use the information to decompress this file).

 ## Input and Output

-The framework comes with its own abstract [`Input`](about:blank) and [`Output`](about:blank) layer, which hides the actual source or destination of the data (e.g. a file or a place in memory).
+The framework abstracts the in- and output by the two abstract classes  [`Input`](about:blank) and [`Output`](about:blank).
+Both hide the actual source or destination of the data (e.g. a file or a place in memory).

 `Input` can be used as a *stream* or as a *view*.

-The *stream* approach represents the classic technique of reading character by character.
-The current state of the stream (ie the reading position) can be retained by using the copy constructor - this allows "rewinding".
+The *stream* approach represents the approach to read character by character successively from the input.
+The current state of the stream (i.e., the reading position) can be retained by using the copy constructor - this allows "rewinding".
+TODO: why is that?

-Note that currently, streaming from an `std::istream` is not supported (such streams are buffered before made available as an `Input`.
+Currently, streaming from an `std::istream` is not supported (such streams are buffered before made available as an `Input`).
 Streaming from a file works fine, however.
+TODO: What does (such streams are buffered before made available as an `Input`) mean?

 A *view* provides random access on the input.
 This way, the input acts like an array of characters.
+Characters are stored in bytes.
+It is up to the compressor to reinterpret the input (e.g., as a sequence of integers), if necessary.

 The `Output` only works stream-based.